 People need to be able to confidentially state your company name on the radio, on an online video, on a television advert and even on the news.
 If you have an attractive sounding name to customers, it’ll almost work as free marketing every time it is spoken out loud.
 This is the importance of having a ‘cool’ name, or a name that means something; do not go too overly obscure, no matter what your business model is.

-Don’t choose a name that could limit business growth
+Choose a name that doesn’t limit business growth

 This is an important point to take on board for any new business owner looking to put a name to his/her venture.
 If you call your business ‘The Best Book Store’ (we wouldn’t recommend that name), but then a little further down the line you decide you want to sell more than just books, your business won’t be in a great place to do so.